 The present heavens and earth will be destroyed by fire and God will create a new heaven and a new earth.
 There will be no sin, no rebellion in the new world.
 Think of it!

 The thesis of this booklet is that God’s solution to the continuing rebellion is not the transfer of mankind from the earth to Heaven, but the creation in people of the Person and Life of the obedient Christ.

 There will be no rebellion or sin in the new heaven and earth reign of Christ, not because mankind is on a new earth or because God is Present on the new earth, for those two conditions existed at the time of Adam and Eve; nor is it because the devil and his angels have been confined to the Lake of Fire.
 Indeed, it will be much easier to live a righteous life after Satan and his angels have been confined to the Lake of Fire; but each saved person will always be capable of choosing his own way in place of God’s will.

 The reason there will be no rebellion or sin in the new heaven and earth reign of Christ is that Christ has been formed and is dwelling in the members of the royal priesthood, and these totally obedient saints are governing the creation.
 The massive wall of the new Jerusalem is symbolic of the resistance to rebellion and sin created in the believers when Christ is created in them.

 A new heaven and earth is not sufficient to guarantee righteousness, holiness, and obedience to God.
-There must be a ruling kingdom that because of its character and nature will not tolerate sin.
+There must be a ruling kingdom with a character and nature that will not tolerate sin.
 Christ will not permit sin and rebellion.
 Those who are filled with Christ will not permit sin and rebellion.